lambertsbennett/GoKmer/README.md

 # GoKmer

-In the work we are currently undertaking, trying to apply NLP techniques to sequence data, I found that I often needed to expand sequences into k-mers.
+When applying NLP techniques to sequence data, I found that I often needed to expand sequences into k-mers.
 This is not particularly an enriching experience, so I worked on a small tool that concurrently expands sequences into k-mers of a given size.
 This tool operates quite rapidly and can process large assemblies in seconds on an 8 core laptop.